 On one hand, you don’t want it to be every single password to every possible account or encrypted thing you have.
-It’s a maintenance nightmare, as you’d have to update your friend every time you add or change a password, without fail.
+That’s a maintenance nightmare, as you’d have to update your friend every time you add or change a password, without fail.
 Chances are you won’t, and the passwords held by your friend would quickly end up out of date.

 You definitely don’t want to use a single password everywhere.
-While easier to maintain with your trusted friend, it would also make it easier for a hacker to instantly have access to everything, should that password ever leak out.
+While easier to maintain with your trusted friend, it would also make it easier for a hacker to instantly have access to everything should that password ever leak out.

 The ideal solution is to give them access to exactly one thing — one account or one encrypted file — in which you either automatically or periodically keep your information up-to-date.

-One approach: Lastpass
+One approach: LastPass

-Using a password manager such as Lastpass can help in a disaster situation.
+Using a password manager such as LastPass can help in a disaster situation.

 That’s it.
-When disaster strikes, your trusted contact has access to any of your online accounts maintained in Lastpass.
+When disaster strikes, your trusted contact has access to any of your online accounts maintained in LastPass.

 Another approach: explicit encryption

-In the past, my approach to disaster access used explicit encryption in the form of a TrueCrypt volume I used every day.
+I now rely on LastPass, as above, but in the past, my approach to disaster access used explicit encryption in the form of a TrueCrypt volume I used every day.

 Anything important was stored inside the encrypted container.
 Once again, simply mounting and using it — which was a side effect of simply using the computer — naturally kept the contents up to date.

-All I needed to share with my trusted friend was the location of the container, and the passphrase to open it up.
+All I needed to share with my trusted friend was the location of the container and the passphrase to open it up.
 Once inside, everything was there, including files containing additional instructions.
-And once again, should trust be lost … simply change the passphrase.
+And once again, should trust be lost, simply change the passphrase.